goneal26/16-bit-RISC-architecture/README.md

 - d1-d6 refers to the destination register for computation (referred to below as ry)
 - s1-s6 refers to one register operand of a computation (referred to below as rx)

-The opcodes consist of the following instructions (indexed by hex value):
+The opcodes consist of the following instructions (indexed by decimal opcode value):
 0) HALT: stops the program clock
 1) ADD: ry = ry + rx
 2) SUB: ry = ry - rx